5 Steps You Can Use To Build a “First Team” Mindset

 Invite your First Team to help you solve your problems.

 This vulnerability may feel scary, but it has proven beneficial to leverage your leaders’ capabilities to lead to better outcomes for your organization.
-And it is a great development opportunity because it exposes them to the types of problems they will face at the next level of their career.
+And it is a significant development opportunity because it exposes them to the types of problems they will face at the next level of their career.

 Make it Stick